Close Menu

 The program that pays the most for premiums is called the Qualified Medicare Beneficiary (QMB) program.
 It will pay for all of your Medicare Part A and Part B premiums, deductibles, and coinsurance.
 However, to get a payment from the program your income level must be low.
 In short, your income must be the same as the federal poverty level.

 There are two other programs that can help you pay for your Medicare premiums.
 First, there is the Specified Low-Income Medicare Beneficiary (SLMB) and second, there is the Qualifying Individual (QI) programs.
 Both programs have slightly higher income limits than the QMB program.
 The SLMB and QI programs pay all or part of your Medicare Part B monthly premiums.
 However, please note, they do not pay for any Medicare deductibles or any coinsurance amounts.
-If you need to know whether or not you qualify for help to pay for your Medicare premium, you should check with your local welfare office.
+If you need to know whether or not you qualify for help to pay for your Medicare premium, then you should check with your local welfare office.

 One of the services that Cannon Disability Law provides to our clients is a free review about Medicare benefits and your options.
 Once our clients win their Social Security case, they also win Medicare benefits 29 months after their onset date of disability.
 This includes the 5 month waiting period and the 24 month waiting period for Medicare to begin.